madelinebriere/docker-tutorial/README.md

 #
 #
 > ```diff
-> + Checkpoint Number 3: At this point, you should have a valid output from the Dockerized script in your terminal.
+> + Checkpoint Number 3: At this point, you should have a valid output from the Dockerized script.
 > ```
 #
 #